Skip to main content

 Firefighters face a 9% higher risk of cancer diagnosis and a 14% higher risk of cancer-related death compared to the general population, largely due to exposure to hazardous chemicals.

-In partnership with the San Francisco Firefighters Cancer Prevention Foundation, our IGNITE Firefighters' Health study (Implementing Good Nutrition to Improve, Transform, and Enhance Firefighters’ Health) will determine if a diet low in processed foods, mostly plant-based, and rich in fermented dairy can reduce cancer risk in firefighters.
+In partnership with the San Francisco Firefighters Cancer Prevention Foundation and the San Francisco Fire Department, our IGNITE Firefighters' Health study (Implementing Good Nutrition to Improve, Transform, and Enhance Firefighters’ Health) will determine if a whole-food, plant-forward diet rich in fermented dairy can reduce cancer risk in active San Francisco firefighters.

 Eligible Participants